Frequently Asked Questions

 How often should I attend class?

 In the beginning, we recommend you aim for at least 2 classes per week.
 This will enable you to get the maximum benefits from your training and progress through the AKI grading syllabus at the recommended rate.
 Having said that, a little bit of something is better than a whole lot of nothing, and even if you’re only able to make it once a week, you’ll still make progress.
 You’ll just need to be patient and realistic about your expectations.
 Plus, with our flexible class schedule, you can always train more often if and when your situation allows.

 What can I expect at my first class?

 Your first class is actually a private lesson, making it even easier to get started!
-You’ll arrive at the dojo 30 mins before class with your completed membership agreement (see our Beginner’s Information Pack for details).
+You’ll arrive at the dojo 30 mins before class with your completed membership agreement ready for signing and witnessing.
 After receiving your starter pack and trying on your new uniform, you’ll be shown around the dojo before bowing in and taking part in a group warmup with the rest of the students.
 After the warmup, you and your instructor will pair off and work one-on-one while the other beginners practise together.
 During your first lesson, you’ll learn how to yield to the flow of energy and protect your body through various falling and rolling techniques; you’ll be introduced to some basic sword movements and see how these relate to empty-handed Aikido techniques; and you’ll take turns performing and receiving some basic Aikido locks, pins and throws.
 Once you feel completely safe and comfortable with these movements, you’ll be ready to start working with the other beginners.
 At the end of the class, everyone will stretch and warm down together, bow out and thank each other, and help clean the dojo before getting changed.
 On most days, some of us will head out after class together for dinner or breakfast and you’re always welcome to join us!

 Can Aikido be used for self-defence?